 Vaccination is the best protection against the flu.
-Everyone should get vaccinated each year, to be protected against H1N1 and other strains of flu.
-H1N1 no longer requires a separate vaccination; it is just one of the three strains that are always included in the regular seasonal vaccine.
+Everyone over six months of age should get vaccinated each year, to be protected against the strains of flu that are circulating each year.

 |Santa Cruz County Clinics Vaccine Schedule